AlexanderGrissik/libxlio-pub/docs/contributing.md

 ### <a name="patch"></a> Why Write Small Commit?

+It is recommended to keep your changes grouped logically within individual commits.
+There is no limit to the number of commits in a pull request.

 * Reviewed more quickly.
-It’s easier for a reviewer to find five minutes several times to review small patches than to set aside a 30 minute block to review one large patch.
+It's easier for a reviewer to find five minutes several times to review small patches than to set aside a 30 minute block to review one large patch.
 * Reviewed more thoroughly.
-With large changes, reviewers and authors tend to get frustrated by large volumes of detailed commentary shifting back and forth—sometimes to the point where important points get missed or dropped.
+With large changes, reviewers and authors tend to get frustrated by large volumes of detailed commentary shifting back and forth - sometimes to the point where important points get missed or dropped.
 * Less likely to introduce bugs.
-Since you’re making fewer changes, it’s easier for you and your reviewer to reason effectively about the impact of the patch and see if a bug has been introduced.
+Since you're making fewer changes, it's easier for you and your reviewer to reason effectively about the impact of the patch and see if a bug has been introduced.
 * Less wasted work if they are rejected.
-If you write a huge patch and then your reviewer says that the overall direction is wrong, you’ve wasted a lot of work.
+If you write a huge patch and then your reviewer says that the overall direction is wrong, you've wasted a lot of work.
 * Easier to merge.
 Working on a large patch takes a long time, so you will have lots of conflicts when you merge, and you will have to merge frequently.
 * Easier to design well.
-It’s a lot easier to polish the design and code health of a small change than it is to refine all the details of a large change.
+It's a lot easier to polish the design and code health of a small change than it is to refine all the details of a large change.
 * Less blocking on reviews.
 Sending self-contained portions of your overall change allows you to continue coding while you wait for your current patch in review.
 * Simpler to roll back.
 A large patch will more likely touch files that get updated between the initial patch submission and a rollback patch, complicating the rollback (the intermediate patches will probably need to be rolled back too).